-If you use the premium version of the plugin, you can see the PageSpeed value of each WordPress site under the admin bar.
+If you use the premium version of the plugin, you can see the PageSpeed value of each WordPress website under the admin bar.
 This is already a step in the right direction.

-In my opinion, however, both plugins give away the potential to better educate their own users:inside on this problem.
+In my opinion, however, both plugins give away the potential to better educate their own users on this problem.

 The conclusion: Both plugins don't give each other much here, but Rank Math has made a first step in the right direction.

-What conclusion can you draw between Yoast and Rank Math when it comes to search engine optimization of images on your website?
+What conclusion can be drawn between Yoast and Rank Math when it comes to search engine optimization of images on your website?
 In a nutshell: Neither plugin can brag about features here.
 That's because SEO for images is complex.
 Important optimization measures, such as compressing images, have to be retrofitted by other plugins.

 And then Yoast SEO gives you the option to automatically redirect the attachment URLs generated by WordPress: